the-vegetarian-vampire/Smart-Contract-Resources/README.md

 - strings, arrays, and loops are `computationally expensive`
 - `custom errors` - declared at top, more `gas efficient`
 - `constant` - naming convention ALL_CAPS; more `gas efficient`
-- `immutable` - can be set inside the constructor but cannot be modified after, more `gas efficient`: `i_owner`, i meaning immutable
+- `immutable` - set inside the constructor but cannot be modified after, more `gas efficient`: `i_owner`, i meaning immutable
 - batch minting
+- Hardhat gas reporter

 -----

 ## Tokens
 * ERC-20 - Token contract for fungible assets.
 [Ethereum Request for Comment]
-* ERC-721 - Token standard for non-fungible assets.
+* [ERC-721](https://docs.openzeppelin.com/contracts/2.x/api/token/erc721) - Token standard for non-fungible assets.
 * ERC-1155 - Multi Token Standard to take the best from previous standards to create a fungibility-agnostic and gas-efficient token contract.
 * ERC-918 - Mineable Token Standard.
 * ERC-165 - Creates a standard method to publish and detect what interfaces a smart contract implements.